kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/mailbox-controller.md

 NAME                                                       TYPE        REGION   PHASE   URL                                                     AGE niqdko2g2pwoadfb-mb-f99e773f-3db2-439e-8054-827c4ac55368   universal            Ready   https://192.168.58.123:6443/clusters/0ay27fcwuo2sv6ht   22s
 ```

+FYI, if you look inside that workspace you will see an `APIBinding`
+named `bind-edge` that binds to the `APIExport` named `edge.kcp.io`
+from the edge service provider workspace (and this is why the
+controller needs to know the pathname of that workspace), so that the
+edge API is available in the mailbox workspace.

 Next, `kubectl delete` that workspace, and watch the mailbox
 controller wait for it to be gone and then re-create it.